-Then, we can see how many searchers successfully converted to customers, and consider modifying our hotel ad campaigns to even more accurately target them.
+Then, we can see how many searchers successfully converted to customers and consider modifying our hotel ad campaigns to even more accurately target them.

 Negative keywords will specify which keywords we don’t want to compete for.

 For example, a hotel in Chicago may be showing up to someone whose search query is: “hostels in Chicago.”
-If we’re not generating any conversions from that search term, it’s good to add it to the negative keyword list as that’ll reduce the PPC cost.
+If we’re not generating any conversions from that search term, it’s good to add it to the negative keyword list as that’ll reduce our PPC cost.